Medically reviewed in August 2020

 Knowing the time and effort that a particular therapy involves is important to many people with MBC.
 Is the metastatic breast cancer medication given as an infusion or is it taken as a pill?
 If it is given as an infusion, how often is it needed, and how long do infusion sessions last?

-Will I be able to take a break from this treatment?
+Will your loved one be able to take a break from this treatment?

 People with MBC can sometimes take a break from treatment if the cancer has gone into remission or is under control.
-Ask your HCP how long you can expect to be taking this therapy and the likelihood that you will be able to take a break at some point in the future.
+Ask how long your loved one can expect to be taking this therapy and the likelihood that they will be able to take a break at some point in the future.

 How will you know if the therapy is working?

 Monitoring is an important aspect of any MBC treatment plan.
-Ask your HCP what tests and appointments will be needed for a particular therapy and how often those tests and appointments will be needed.
+Ask your healthcare provider what tests and appointments will be needed for a particular therapy and how often those tests and appointments will be needed.

 What does the therapy cost?

-Finances are another way that therapy for metastatic breast cancer can impact quality of life and should not be overlooked.
-Many people with MBC experience financial hardship due to the cost of medical care and the fact that MBC can impact a person’s ability to work.
+Finances are another way that therapy for MBC can impact quality of life—and should not be overlooked.
+Many families affected by MBC experience financial hardship due to the cost of medical care and the fact that MBC can impact a person’s ability to work.
 There is even a term for this—financial toxicity.
 If finances are a concern, it is important to discuss the cost of therapy as well as the other costs associated with treatment, such as tests and appointments to monitor treatment progress.
-There may be payment assistance programs that can help you cover the cost of therapy.
+There may be payment assistance programs that can help cover the cost of therapy.

 Are there other treatment options?